 I’m a sophomore from Columbia, South Carolina.
 Both my parents work at USC, so I grew up on campus and am a die-hard Gamecock fan.
-I’m studying biochemistry and plan to pursue a Ph.D. in microbiology and study infectious disease biology.
+I’m studying biochemistry and plan to pursue a point MD/Ph.D. in microbiology and conduct infectious disease biology research.
 I’m involved in entirely too many extracurricular activities but they all center around my love for service and mentorship.

 Something that makes me laugh: Kate McKinnon on SNL.
 Her impersonations are on point and her comedic timing is amazing.